 I reckon the Czech Gumotex rubber factory in Břeclav make the best value proper IKs in Europe (in North America they’re branded as Innovas).
-All you have to do is pick the best one.
+All you have to do is pick the best one for your needs.

 The sporty Safari, the partly discontinued Sunny, the 410C as well as the Swings and versatile Seawave are all great boats and the Twists are very light.
 Some might add the old, semi-decked Helios 1 and 2 to that list as well.
-I haven’t owned or tried every Gumotex IK mentioned here, but in all cases know people who do or have.
+I haven’t owned or tried every Gumotex IK mentioned here, but in all cases know people who do- or have.
 The video below shows what sort of whitewater fun you can have with Gumotex IKs and even canoes.
-Watch out for the decked Framura in 2015, too.